 School Safety Patrol

 School patrol assists children in crossing streets on their way to and from school.
-Fourth- and fifth-grade boys and girls are selected to serve on the patrol.
+Fourth-grade students are selected to serve on the patrol.
 The school safety patrol program needs the full cooperation of our students and their parents/guardians.
 Parents/guardians set a good example by not allowing their children to cross the street anywhere except at the street corners.

 Special Education Services